pcruiher08/SentimentAnalysis/README.md

     "asecret": "xxxxxxxxxxxxxxxxxxxxxx"
 }
 ```
-If you are a windows user after running the requirements you must need to run this for the recognition voice option:
+If you are a windows user after running the requirements you must need to run this for the voice recognition option:
 ```
+pip install pipwin
 pipwin install pyaudio
 ```